jnthnrzr/carty/README.md

-# Shopping List
+# Carty

-A shopping list app where entries can be added or removed.
+A responsive minimalist app where entries can be added or removed.
 Transitions and smooth animations supplement the responsive design of the frontend.

 ## Secrets